Riya-Meshram/Sign_Language_Recognition_System/README.md

-# Sign_Language_Recognition_System
+# Sign-Language-Recognition-System
-This is a real time system based on American sign language.
+This is functional real time vision based American Sign Language recognition for Dumb &amp; Deaf people.
+This project is based on ASL words.
+Prediction has been improved after using white background for real time detection.
+For the frontend part GUI interface is provided which capture the images.